HEIG-VD-DAI-Course/.github/profile/README.md

 ## Students

+Welcome to the following students to the DAI course!

 <!--
 Please add your name in alphabetical order (by last name) in this format:
 First name Last name [@GitHub username](https://github.com/USERNAME)